Tempio della Vittoria, Milan: History and description

-The while marble shrine is an octagon, that some described as a tower ringed with eight triumphal arches.
-The octagon had been used often in Italy as a layout for shrines and baptistries, as opposed to the more linear basilica layout for sacramental churches.
+The white marble shrine is an octagon, sometimes described as a tower ringed with eight triumphal arches.
+The octagon was often used in Italy for shrines and baptistries, as opposed to the basilica layout for sacramental churches.

-The arches of the octagon are meant to represent the eight former gates of the Milan, through which soldiers exited the town. the Four main sides have reliefs depicting the main battles by the army, in each a stone ur holds earth from these battlefields.
-The stone entrance wall to the shrine is flanked by two fasces.
+The arches represent the eight former gates of Milan through which soldiers left the city.
+The four main sides have reliefs depicting battles, each with a stone urn holding earth from the battlefield.
+The stone entrance wall is flanked by two fasces.

-Inside the shrine, it was planned to place a secular bronze sculptural group of a horseman led by an allegorical Victory, both naked, by Libero Andreotti titled as the Return after the Victory; the stucco model of the statue was once outside the temple, but the bronze counterpart was never completed.
+Inside the shrine, it was planned to place a secular bronze sculptural group of a horseman led by an allegorical Victory, both naked, by Libero Andreotti entitled the Return after the Victory; the stucco model of the statue was once outside the temple, but the bronze was never completed.
 While the sober architectural modelling of the shrine was praised, this sculptural group met much criticism: Orsini of the Sera newspaper commented: that "the horse distances itself, to its detriment, from the well-known classical patterns.
 The adjacent female victory would fall, despite its wings: it doesn't grab the bridle."

-Outside of the shrine at the entrance, facing the entrance gates is a four meter tall bronze statue depicting St Ambrose tramples on the seven sins(1928) by Adolfo Wildt.
-The seven sins are allegorized by mice below his left foot.
+Facing the entrance gates is a four meter tall bronze statue, St Ambrose tramples the seven sins (1928) by Adolfo Wildt.
+The seven sins are represented by mice below his left foot.

 The shrine was heavily damaged by the 1943 Allied bombardment.
-It was restored, and in 1973, three subterranean floors, containing an ossuary, were added under the direction of Mario Baccini with bronze plaques reading the names of ten thousand soldiers and patriots who died in the prior two World wars.
+It was restored, and in 1973, three subterranean floors, containing an ossuary, were added under the direction of Mario Baccini, with bronze plaques listing the names of ten thousand soldiers and patriots who died in the two World Wars.